Self-Data Distillation for Recovering Quality in Pruned Large Language Models: Ablation Studies

-\paragraph{Mitigating Catastrophic Forgetting} The right plot in Figure~\ref{fig:metric_comparison} clearly illustrates the advantages of self-data distilled fine-tuning (Self-Data FT) over SFT in mitigating catastrophic forgetting after pruning.
+Figure~\ref{fig:metric_comparison} illustrates the advantages of self-data distilled fine-tuning (Self-Data FT) over SFT in mitigating catastrophic forgetting after pruning.
 We study the similarities between Llama3.1-8B Instruct models fine-tuned on a supervised 50k-sample OpenMathInstruct dataset and a self-data distilled version of the same dataset.
-The plot compares the sentence embeddings of the two models' generated responses on the GSM8k task to the baseline unpruned Llama3.1-8B Instruct model.
-Self-Data FT maintains a narrower distribution of embedding similarities, with a higher mean score of 0.92, indicating better preservation of the original model's learned representations.
-In contrast, SFT exhibits a wider spread of similarity scores and a lower mean of 0.83, reflecting a more significant distribution shift and a greater risk of quality degradation.
+The plots compares the sentence embeddings of the two models' generated responses on the GSM8k task to the baseline unpruned Llama3.1-8B Instruct model at various prune block sizes.
+Self-Data FT maintains a narrower distribution of embedding similarities, with higher mean scores, indicating better preservation of the original model's learned representations.
+In contrast, SFT yields a wider spread and reduced mean in similarity scores, indicative of a heavier-tailed distribution.
+This shift suggests a more pronounced distributio shift, thereby increasing the risk of quality degradation.
 The tighter distribution in Self-Data FT highlights its ability to retain model quality across tasks, while the wider distribution in SFT suggests a greater distribution shift, leading to higher risk of catastrophic forgetting (see Appendix~\ref{app:catastrophic_forgetting}).
 This highlights Self-Data FT as a more effective method for mitigating model quality degradation post-pruning.